 Because we have limited resources, we may forego or delay pursuit of certain strategic opportunities or opportunities with certain programs, product candidates or indications that later prove to have greater commercial potential.
-We may focus on or pursue one indication over another potential indication and such development efforts may not be successful, which would cause us to delay the clinical development and approval of ATYR1923, ATYR2810 and other product candidates.
+We may focus on or pursue one indication over another potential indication and such development efforts may not be successful, which would cause us to delay the clinical development and approval of efzofitimod, ATYR2810 and other product candidates.
 In addition, our decisions as to which of our discovery programs to advance into preclinical and clinical development could preclude us from advancing others.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 In addition, we may elect to pursue a research, clinical or commercial strategy that ultimately does not yield the results that we desire.
 Our spending on current and future research and development programs for product candidates may not result in any commercially viable products.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through strategic collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate, or we may allocate internal resources to a product candidate in a therapeutic area or market in which it would have been more advantageous to enter into a partnering arrangement.
 Any failure to allocate resources or capitalize on strategies in a successful manner will have an adverse impact on our business.

-Our business could continue to be adversely affected by the effects of the COVID-19 pandemic.
+Our business could continue to be adversely affected by the effects of the ongoing COVID-19 pandemic.

-The global pandemic resulting from the disease known as COVID-19 caused by a novel strain of coronavirus, SARS-CoV-2, has caused national and global economic and financial market disruptions.
-In 2020, the COVID-19 pandemic was declared a national emergency and many states and municipalities in the United States announced aggressive actions to reduce the spread of the disease, including limiting non-essential gatherings of people, ceasing all non-essential travel, ordering certain businesses and government agencies to cease non-essential operations at physical locations and issuing "shelter-in-place" orders which direct individuals to shelter at their places of residence (subject to limited exceptions).
-As a result, many of our employees telecommuted and some employees continue to do so, which has impacted certain of our operations and may continue to do so over the long term.
+Our business has been adversely affected by the effects of the ongoing COVID-19 pandemic and could continue to be adversely affected in the future.
+For example, many of our employees began telecommuting during the onset of the ongoing COVID-19 pandemic as states and municipalities announced aggressive actions to reduce the spread of the disease such as "shelter in place" orders, and some employees continue to do so, which has impacted certain of our operations and may continue to do so over the long term.
 We may experience further limitations on employee resources in the future, including because of sickness of employees or their families.
 The effects of government actions and our own policies and those of third parties to reduce the spread of COVID-19 have negatively impacted productivity and slowed down or delayed our ongoing and future clinical trials, preclinical studies and research and development activities, and may cause disruptions to our supply chain.
 In the event that government authorities were to again implement restrictions, including due to the emergence of new variants of COVID-19, our employees who currently are not telecommuting may no longer be able to access our facilities, and our operations may be further limited or curtailed.

-As COVID-19 continues to spread, we may experience ongoing disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+During the ongoing COVID-19 pandemic, we may experience ongoing disruptions that could severely impact our business, preclinical studies and clinical trials, including: